 \section{Acknowledgements}

-We thank an anonymous referee for comments which significantly improved the paper.
+We thank two anonymous referees for comments which significantly improved the paper.
 We thank Indranil Banik for many helpful discussions, and Zizhen Lin for contributions to the triple-system simulations.
-CP has been supported by Colin Lee, Gary Barr, and Adel Szabo Malcolm (Legal \& General Investment Management), Peter Jackson (Exasol) and Konstantin Orfenov (BNP Paribas).
+CP has been supported by Colin Lee, Gary Barr, and Adel Szabo Malcolm (Legal \& General Investment Management), Peter Jackson (Outra) and Konstantin Orfenov (BNP Paribas).